 - Malala was right to fight for her education, says her high school teacher

-- Is Android really free software?
+- Is Android free software?

 - What does the dropping of school education bill mean?